Marx-wrld/Kafka-PythonDataStream/README.md

 - Streams that data live, from Python into a Kafka topic
 - Processes the incoming source data with ksqlDB, watching for important changes
 - Then streams out live, custom notifications via Telegram

+#### Overview
+A data processing pipeline project whereby we have a python script searching the web for information, in our case we're interested in the YouTube API.
+Once its got the snapshot of this data, it fixes it into a Kafka stream.
+In which we're using Stream processing to look for changes and when the changes are interesting enough, we ship it via a Kafka connector to Telegram.

 ### Project Installation